-The process of making butane hash oil sounds incredibly intense, so we don’t necessarily recommend attempting to make your own butane hash oil.
-A very powerful machine is utilized alongside the solvent — in this case, butane — so it’s quite literally impossible to create butane hash oil in a casual and lowkey way.
+The process of making BHO sounds incredibly intense, so we don’t necessarily recommend attempting to make your own butane hash oil.
+A very powerful machine is utilized alongside the solvent — in this case, butane — so it’s quite literally impossible to create BHO in a casual and lowkey way.

 However, the final product is well worth the intensity of the process because butane hash oil is incredibly pure.
 As a glass-like substance that looks like a translucent light brown, butane hash oil contains upwards of 85 percent THC.